Amed Rosario Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.47 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.47).

-- Rockies pitchers combine to give up 165 total home runs at a rate of 1.4 per game (second-most in the league).
+- Rockies pitchers combine to surrender 165 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Gomber looks for his 10th win when he gets the start for the Rockies, his 24th of the season.
-He is 9-8 with a 5.40 ERA and 79 strikeouts in 120 2/3 innings pitched.
+- Lambert makes the start for the Rockies, his sixth of the season.
+He is 2-3 with a 5.57 ERA and 47 strikeouts through 53 1/3 innings pitched.

-- The lefty's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed six scoreless innings while allowing six hits.
+- In his most recent outing on Tuesday against the Milwaukee Brewers, the right-hander went 3 2/3 innings, giving up five earned runs while surrendering four hits.

+- The 26-year-old has an ERA of 5.57, with 7.9 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.